Dhara-m/SampleProject/README.md

 a) To select test field from job search and verify all the locations are shown with profile having Test

-b) To slect sales field from job search and verify the results count are same and then filter the sales job to country Germany.
+b) To select sales field from job search and verify the results count are same and then filter the sales job to country Germany.

 c) To perform CRUD operations